LukePappa/Ourism/text.md

 Outwardly, one in Absolute Prayer remains still and silent, with eyes closed and head bowed.
-Inwardly, there is perfect attunement to Ennea, the sacred essence of existence.
+Inwardly, there is perfect attunement to Ennea, the sacred and divine essence of existence.
 Such union is one's true purpose.